MBB-team/VBA-toolbox/_wiki/statistical-models.md

 c = [1;-1;1;-1];
 ```

-For the sake of demonstrating 1D-RFT, let us simulate data under the null (we smooth the noise to take adavntage of RFT's power):
+For the sake of demonstrating 1D-RFT, let us simulate data under the null (note that we smooth the noise to guaranty RFT's  assumptions):

 ```matlab
 L = 1e3; % size of the 1D field